DerGuru/The-Resonant/Chapters/02-Part2-16-Element_of_surprise.md

 Jason's phone buzzed.

+"Reeves," Milo said immediately.
+"He just texted."

 Unknown number. **Let's talk.
 Amphitheater Park.
 Tomorrow.
-Noon.
-Come alone.
-We'll do the same.**
+Noon.**

 Jason showed it to the others.

-"Reeves," Milo said immediately.
-"He just texted."

-"Will he actually come alone?"
+"Will he honor that?"
 Lina asked.

-"No," Elyra said.
-"He'll have backup.
-Hidden.
+"I am not sure," Elyra said.
+"He'll have hidden backup.
 Just like we will."
 She sipped her coffee.
 "But the fact that he's asking means Malvek wants to negotiate or at least explore the option."

 "Should I respond?"
 Jason asked.

 "Yes.
-Keep it simple."
+But keep it simple."

 Jason typed: **Agreed.
 Noon.
 No Tricks.
 Just talk.**